MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

    1. If the test reveals that the compute node test has failed, type `pgrep -u rserve2` at a command prompt.

-   1. If no process ID is returned, then the R execution component isn't running and we need to check which symlinks are missing.
+   1. If no process ID is returned, then the R execution component is not running and we need to check which symlinks are missing.

    1. At the command prompt, type `tail -f /opt/deployr/9.0.1/rserve/R/log`.
 The symlinks are revealed.

-   1. Compare these to those listed in the [configuration](../install/operationalize-r-server-one-box-config.md) article.
+   1. Compare these symlinks to the symlinks listed in the [configuration](../install/operationalize-r-server-one-box-config.md) article.

    1. Add a few symlinks using the commands in the [configuration](../install/operationalize-r-server-one-box-config.md) article.